gsoules/AvantSearch/README.md

 1. Rename the folder to AvantSearch.
 1. Activate the plugin from the Admin → Settings → Plugins page.
 1. Configure the AvantCommon plugin to specify your item identifier and title elements.
-1. Configure the AvantSearch plugin as decribed in the [Configuration Options](https://github.com/gsoules/AvantSearch#configuration-options) section below.
+1. Configure the AvantSearch plugin as described in the [Configuration Options](https://github.com/gsoules/AvantSearch#configuration-options) section below.

 When this plugin is activated, it dynamically overrides the native Omeka search box (located in the page header) with the version used by AvantSearch.
 When you deactivate the plugin, the Omeka search box returns.